LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 -   Has a help desk support contract to pay for additional custom contract work.

-## Overview of the Integrated Digital Lab version 2 (IDL v2) Platform
+## Overview of the Integrated Digital Lab version 2 (IDLx) Platform

-The IDL v2 platform integrates the lab instructions with the Cloud Portal of choice or virtual machines (VMs) in the lab environment, to guide the users in completing the lab.
-The IDL v2 platform allows users to view lab instructions inline with the Cloud portal or VMs.
+The IDLx platform integrates the lab instructions with the Cloud Portal of choice or virtual machines (VMs) in the lab environment, to guide the users in completing the lab.
+The IDLx platform allows users to view lab instructions inline with the Cloud portal or VMs.

 An advantage of this presentation format is that the lab steps take up only a relatively small amount of screen real estate.
 This removes the need to switch back and forth between a lab document and the lab -- these activities distract from performing the lab and can take focus away from the lab steps and goals.

 A successful lab that is well-received by users usually contains more than a simple set of basic lab steps or tasks.
 It will have significant explanatory content to provide context, background information, tips, cautions, and other useful and relevant information.
 Additionally, visual elements such as screenshots, videos, Alert dialogs and Knowledge blocks can add clarity and reduce the likelihood of error on the part of the user.
-The IDL v2 platform has the ability to include formatted text and visual content in a way that ensures the focus remains on the lab tasks and the context in which those tasks occur.
-Instructions for labs that use the IDL v2 platform are authored using Markdown.
-Markdown allows instructions to be written however the author chooses, and the IDL v2 platform includes an authoring experience that allows for real-time updating of lab content, enabling authors to see exactly what the instructions they are authoring will look like at all times.
+The IDLx platform has the ability to include formatted text and visual content in a way that ensures the focus remains on the lab tasks and the context in which those tasks occur.
+Instructions for labs that use the IDLx platform are authored using Markdown.
+Markdown allows instructions to be written however the author chooses, and the IDLx platform includes an authoring experience that allows for real-time updating of lab content, enabling authors to see exactly what the instructions they are authoring will look like at all times.

 ### Launching a lab